Le-SirH/Le-SirH/README.md

   <li>Ethical Hacking</li>
   <li>Docker & Kubernetes</li>
 </ul>
 <p>Recently, I have been working on <a href="https://thetypingmatch.com">TheTypingMatch</a>, a minimal typing website with a stats tracker.
-In the past, I have built tools for <a href="https://github.com/Dapp3rCraft">Dapp3rCraft</a>, a small Minecraft smp community, and several Discord bots.</p>
+In the past, I have built tools for <a href="http://dapp3rcraft.com">Dapp3rCraft</a>, a small Minecraft smp community and several Discord bots.</p>

 <hr />
 <p align="center">